Silver Reed

-Silver Seiko Ltd., trading internationally as Silver Reed, is a Japanese company founded in 1952, widely known for its knitting machines and typewriters.
+Silver Seiko Ltd., trading internationally as Silver Reed, was a Japanese company founded in 1952, widely known for its knitting machines and typewriters.
 The company, last formally headquartered in Shinjuku, Tokyo until its 2011 demise, is unrelated to the Seiko Group (timepiece technology).

 History

+In response to a demand for affordable domestic textile equipment following the second world war in Japan, the company was initially formed as Marukoshi Knitting Machines Ltd in 1952.
+It changed its name to Silver Knitting Machine Manufacturing, Ltd in 1955 when it started to sell knitting machines to the Western market.
+In 1966, the company became more widely known as Silver Seiko Ltd, selling its products under the Silver Reed brand name.